shichao2023/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second-year Ph.D. student in the Computer Science Department at Northwestern University.
+I am a third-year Ph.D. candidate in the Computer Science Department at Northwestern University.
 I received my undergraduate degree from Shanghai Jiao Tong University (ACM Honors Class) in 2018.
 Previously, I was a research intern at MSRA, under the supervision of Jifeng Dai.
 I also worked as a research assistant at Shanghai Jiao Tong University BCMI Lab, directed by Professor Liqing Zhang.
-My research interests focus on the intersection of machine learning and cyber-physical system.

-My research direction mainly focus on AI in cyber-physical system.
-While AI is more and more frequently included as a component of a large complex system with varies of factors included (non-AI component, human in loop, etc.), many challenges exposed in actual development and integration.
-Instead of simply considering AI as a stand-alone software application, we should take more issues into account -- data availability and quality, resource/timing constrain, disturbance and attacks, generalization and adaptation, etc.
+My research direction mainly focuses on artificial intelligence in the Cyber-Physical System.
+While AI is more and more frequently included as a component of a large complex system with various factors included (non-AI component, human in the loop, etc.), many challenges are exposed in actual development and integration.
+Instead of simply considering AI as a stand-alone software application, we should take more issues into account -- data availability and quality, resource/timing constraints, disturbance and attacks, generalization and adaptation, etc.

-And my research field also related to deep learning, HVAC system, computer vision, and cyber-physical security.